thestupidadmin/spaceos/README.md

 SpaceOS will initialize, and you’ll be ready to start installing packages or writing your own Python-based applications.

+### For pterodactyl
+You can use our egg.
+Just look in the repo files and download it and upload it to the panel.
+For use in pterodactyl ONLY!
+Also if you are looking to make cloud images for SpaceOS.
+Use cloud.py. its meant for cloud and its made for that.
+Be aware that the cloud image uses password root.

 ## Contributing

 Contributions are welcome!
 If you have an idea for improving SpaceOS or wish to contribute Python-based packages, feel free to submit issues or pull requests to the repository.